February 25, 2025

 • ISO PN 420 ≈ Class 2500

-👉 Remember: a PN 100 is not equivalent to an ISO PN 100.
-This confusion is common and must be clarified contractually.
+👉 Key takeaway: a PN 100 is not equivalent to an ISO PN 100.
+This confusion is common and must be contractually clarified.

 • DN 15 to DN 50: identical drilling for PN 10/16/25/40.